AlexTelon/FlexiCharge-Charge-station-plus/README.md

 ### Good to know:
 "images.py" include all images from zeplin(think about the path of the images if you get error), "StateHandler" include Enum for all the states, and "state-machine" include the main code and state-machine.

+To start the OCPP-mock server launch a new terminal on you PC and go into the flexicharge-charge-plus REPO then execute the python file.
+Example: python3 .\ocpp_mock_server.py
+After this, when you start the state machine and connect to the "server" the terminal should print the boot message request and boot message response.

 ### Development Requirements:
 Python 3.9 <br />
 Visual Studio Code